International Entrepreneur Parole

 What are the requirements of IEP?

-You must meet all 3 requirements below.
+You must meet all 3 requirements below and provide supporting documents for all 3 requirements.

 - Formation of new startup entity.
 You must have established a U.S. startup within 5 years before the IEP application.
 The U.S. startup has lawfully done business since its creation and has substantial potential for rapid growth and job creation.